AdamAikins/CA-Code-Club-November-2024-Puzzle/ObfuscationTemplate/README.md

 For solver convenience, print the output of the method after it is called.

+Afterwards, you may edit this file to include a problem statement, which may include a fun backstory to the problem.
+Do not describe what the program will do, as the point of this type of problem is for the solvers to figure that out themselves.

 ## As a Solver

 ### Compile Main